abpframework/abp/docs/en/CLI.md

 abp update [options]
 ````

+* If you run in a directory with a .csproj file, it updates all ABP related packages of the project to the latest versions.
 * If you run in a directory with a .sln file, it updates all ABP related packages of the all projects of the solution to the latest versions.
-* If you run in a directory with a .csproj file, it updates all ABP related packages of the project to the latest versions.
+* If you run in a directory that contains multiple solutions in sub-folders, it can update all the solutions, including Angular projects.

+Note that this command can upgrade your solution from a previous version, and also can upgrade it from a preview release to the stable release of the same version.

 #### Options